Jojje84/Coworking/README.md

 | `user:updated` | A user was updated |
 | `user:deleted` | A user was deleted |

-Authentication is required to connect — pass the JWT token via `socket.handshake.auth.token`.
+Socket authentication is required: pass JWT in `socket.handshake.auth.token`.

 ---